 Summary: in this tutorial, you’ll learn how to use the Python string

-To make titlecased version of a string, you use the string
+Note that to capitalize the first letter of every word in a string, you use the string

 The following example shows how to use the